-These methods are most appropriately used to cover those aspects of the knowledge requirements which have not been evidenced through observation eg. the principles of confidentiality when handling information and advice.
-Occasionally, because an event happens rarely or may be difficult to observe, you may be able to use a candidate/ reflective account to provide some of the performance evidence for this unit eg. how you have selected and analysed information.
+These methods are most appropriately used to cover those aspects of the knowledge requirements which have not been evidenced through observation eg. the organisational policies, practices and activities that may have affected the programme plan.
+Occasionally, because an event happens rarely or may be difficult to observe, you may be able to use a candidate/ reflective account to provide some of the performance evidence for this unit eg. how you have taken account of all essential needs and translated strategic targets into efficient and effective actions.